Biography

 Currently lives and works in Riyadh, Saudi Arabia

-His life has been lived poised at intersections, tracing fracturing fault lines of vying systems: past, present and future; tradition and innovation; heritage and globalisation; religion, faith, economic prowess and modernisation.
-Using photography, film, sculpture and performance, he maps, documents and analyses these changes, considering the psychological impact on the individual, the community, society, and the world.
+Ahmed’s art, like his life, is one of intersections, tracing the fracturing fault-lines of tradition and innovation, heritage and globalisation, economic progress and community.
+In his work he maps, documents and analyses these changes, considering the psychological impact on the individual, society, and the world.

 Screenshot 2019 11 18 at 12 37 04